bondcode319/Rentnova-app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This a development of a Rent Application called Rentnova this helps customers across a given area easily find accomodation contact landlords or agents, sign contracts and leases bewteen them.

 A few resources to get you started if this is your first Flutter project: